Alphalaneous/HappyTextures/README.md

 <tr>
 <td> position </td>
-<td> Set the position of a node, uses x and y coordinates from the bottom left by default, set the relative position with "relative".
-Available relative positions are mentioned later. </td>
+<td> Set the position of a node, uses x and y coordinates from the bottom left by default, set the anchor position with "anchor".
+You can choose the relative node using `"relative"` in the anchor object and then using `"to"` to chose the position, the relative nodes are `"parent"` and `"screen"`.
+Available anchor positions are mentioned later. </td>
 <td>

 ```json